What is the bootcamp?

 You will also need to fill in the below monitoring form:

 Deadline for applications is the end of .

 The College has received significant investment from GBSLEP to help its creative courses support students into employment.
-This investment has helped repurpose art studios into a contemporary arts delivery spaces and provided a new edit suite, large supply of cutting-edge camera equipment and updated IT equipment.
+This investment has helped repurpose art studios into contemporary arts delivery spaces and provided a new edit suite, a large supply of cutting-edge camera equipment and updated IT equipment.
 In addition, this GBSLEP funding has repurposed an area into a hatchery and meeting space for graduates and local businesses.
 This funding will enable the College to support and deliver innovative programmes of which this bootcamp is the first.